 The scope of our review did not include matching the projected estimated liabilities or the projected Insurance Claims in these projections.
 We have also not reviewed projection assumptions related to future payroll growth, the structure of future contribution rates, or assumed investment returns.
 Given the GASB 10 methodology does not include a liability for active employees, we find using the percentage of payroll estimation method to be reasonable for estimating new claims.

-Funding projections were done for a baseline scenario (current valuation basis with actual investment returns equal to the discount rate/expected asset return plus unchanged contribution rates in the future), as well as for four scenarios that provide sensitivity information to investment returns and future contribution rates.
+Funding projections were only done for a baseline scenario (current valuation basis with actual investment returns equal to the discount rate/expected asset return plus unchanged contribution rates in the future.